Get Connected. Find Support.

 When not actively serving victims, Brooke devotes her time to her family.
 Brooke loves to travel, scrapbook and read.
 She especially enjoys all of the close relationships she has developed with other allied services providers and admires the work perform by so many in the fight to end violence.

-My name is Lynda French.
-I was born and raised in New Jersey.
-I have two amazing children and one adorable grandson.
-I am a professional accountant because I love math and critical thinking.
-In my spare time, I enjoy hiking, cooking, reading, and crafting.
-I have extensive volunteer experience with Girl Scouts of Utah, Utah PTA, Utah Food Bank, and Habitat for Humanity.
+Lynda French was born and raised in New Jersey.
+She have two amazing children and one adorable grandson.
+She is a professional accountant because she loves math and critical thinking.
+In her spare time she enjoys hiking, cooking, reading, and crafting.
+She has extensive volunteer experience with Girl Scouts of Utah, Utah PTA, Utah Food Bank, and Habitat for Humanity.

 Cancer Wellness House